- Be Healthy

 Ever heard of “Nasal Glioma”?

 This one is a reddish or bluish purple slow-growing lesion that encloses an impressionable mass within.
 It occurs on the nose bridge, usually at the region where the forehead meets the nose.
-The good news however is that it lacks the ability to spread into the neighbouring tissues.
+The good news, however, is that it lacks the ability to spread into the neighboring tissues.
 The internal lesions reach the nasal passage and may cause respiratory issues.

 The only way to get rid of a nasal glioma is by getting it removed surgically as early as possible.
 The surgical procedure not only cures the lesion but also prevents recurrence, nasal deformities, or any secondary visual problems that may suffice.